Graduate Student Funding

 RAs are funded by state or federal grant funds.
 Domestic and international applicants are eligible.
 The number of quarters available varies each year.
 These awards carry a work commitment (service expectancy) of 20 hours per week.
 Students must be full-time (registered for at least 10 credits during the fall through the spring) to be eligible to be paid.
 Appointees are also expected to abide by the Student Conduct Code and maintain good academic progress.

 TA positions are often matched to second year masters and doctoral students.
 Course instructors can hire students they advise as part of the student's overall funding package.
-Doctoral students are required to TA 1-2 quarters in two.
-If the department has any TA slots not assigned to these two groups, these positions will be advertised to all DEOHS students as an "open" TA position and anyone may apply.
+If the department has any unfilled TA slots, these positions will be advertised to all DEOHS students as an "open" TA position and anyone may apply.
 The hiring choice is made by the course instructor based on the applicants' qualifications (as reflected in a resume).

 Traineeships and Fellowships

-Doctoral students in the Toxicology program compete for NIH Environmental Pathology Training Grant funding.
-The stipend is currently $1,765 per month plus tuition and benefits.
+Doctoral students in the Toxicology program can compete for NIH Environmental Pathology Training Grant funding.

 New or continuing students may also apply for individual fellowships, which are primarily funded from federal sources like the NIH, CDC, EPA, etc. However, occasionally there are some available from private sources (foundations, private business, and professional organizations like AIHA, SOT, NEHA, NSF).
 DEOHS forwards fellowship opportunity announcements to students whenever notices are sent to us.
 They are also often listed on the department's training opportunities webpage.
 Another good source of information is the Grants and Information Services Office.